-- 8.3.2.9 Field glasses, telescopes and other visual aids may be used for spotting arrows, - 8.3.2.9.1 provided they do not represent any obstruction to other athletes on the shooting line. - 8.3.2.9.2 In the Indoor Match Round Team event the coach in the coach's box may use hand-held binoculars. - 8.3.2.9.3 Prescription spectacles, shooting spectacles and sunglasses may be used.
+- 8.3.2.9 Field glasses, telescopes and other visual aids may be used for spotting arrows, - 8.3.2.9.1 provided they do not represent any obstruction to other athletes on the shooting line. - 8.3.2.9.2 Scopes must be adjusted so the highest portion of the scope is no higher than the armpit of the athletes. - 8.3.2.9.3 Prescription spectacles, shooting spectacles and sunglasses may be used.
 They may not be fitted with micro-hole lenses, or similar devices nor may they be marked in any way which can assist in aiming. - 8.3.2.9.4 The spectacle glass of the non-sighting eye may be fully covered or taped, or an eye patch may be used. - 8.3.2.10 Accessories are permitted, - 8.3.2.10.1 including bracers (arm guards), dress shield, bow sling, belt or ground quiver, and tassel.
 Foot markers may not protrude more than 1cm from the ground.
 Also permitted are limb savers, a tripod for a scope (which may be left on the shooting line providing it does not create an obstacle for any other athlete). - 8.3.3 For athletes of all divisions the following equipment is not permitted: - 8.3.3.1 Any electronic communication device or headsets in front of the waiting line.